-Infant mortality refers to the death of a live born baby during the first year of life, and is normally expressed as a number of deaths per 1,000 live births in a specified population.
-Infant mortality is influenced by a multitude of factors including the birthing person's health, quality of and access to medical care, and socioeconomic conditions, and as such infant mortality rate is a commonly used measure of a population's health and wellbeing2.
-The Island Health Infant Mortality Review Committee (IMRC) has been reviewing cases of infant deaths in the health Authority since 2007 in response to findings that revealed higher rates of infant mortality in Island Health compared to other regional health authorities in the Province.
+Infant mortality refers to the death of a live born baby during the first year of life and is normally expressed as a number of deaths per 1,000 live births in a specified population.
+Infant mortality is influenced by a multitude of factors including the birthing person's health, quality of and access to medical care, and socioeconomic conditions, and as such infant mortality rate is a commonly used measure of a population's health and wellbeing.
+The Island Health Infant Mortality Review Committee (IMRC) has been reviewing cases of infant deaths in the health Authority since 2007 in response to findings that revealed higher rates of infant mortality in Island Health compared to other regional health authorities in the province.

-The following report is a summary of the infant deaths that were born to Island Health residents from 2016 to 2018.
+The following report is a summary of the infant deaths that were born to Island Health residents from 2017 to 2019.
 The intention of this review is to inform the leadership of Island Health with the findings concerning the deaths occurring in this period, and with an update of the work of the IMRC.

-While aggregation of IMR data over a three-year period allows for more robust comparisons, it should be noted that there is an issue of small numbers when breaking down infant deaths over specific years or across descriptive categories.
+While aggregation of data over a three-year period allows for more robust comparisons, it should be noted that there is an issue of small numbers when breaking down infant deaths over specific years or across descriptive categories.

-The infant mortality rate for Island Health for 2016-2018 was 3.8 per 1,000 live births - higher than the provincial rate (3.4 per 1,000 live births) for this time period.
-A total of 72 infant deaths were reported for Island Health between 2016 and 2018.
-The rate is higher than the previous 3-year period of 2015 to 2017 (3.3 deaths/1,000 live births), and the total number of 63 infant deaths.
+The infant mortality rate for Island Health for 2017-2019 was 3.8 per 1,000 live births - higher than the provincial rate (3.4 per 1,000 live births) for this time period.
+A total of 70 infant deaths were reported for Island Health between 2017 and 2019.
+The rate is the same as the previous 3-year period of 2016 to 2018 (3.8 deaths/1,000 live births), and similar to the total number of 72 infant deaths.

 BC Guiding Framework for Public Health, the Ministry of Health has set a target of 2.5 infant deaths per 1,000 live births to be reached by 2023.
 This can be considered the ultimate target or benchmark.
 Island Health has set annual targets based on a 5.5% decline per year in order to meet the 2023 target.
-The current target for 2021/2022 is 3.32 per 1,000 live births.
+The current target for 2022/2023 is 3.32 per 1,000 live births.
 Island Health reports on the rate annually as a 5-year aggregate.